 \ Prior to receiving shareholder approval, the Company can issue up to 20% of its Common shares outstanding immediately prior to the Branch acquisition closing, or 2,122,981 Common shares (the "20% Limitation") in exchange for Units exercising redemption rights.
-At
+At closing, 155,797 Common shares were issued as part of the Transaction, increasing the Company's percentage interest in the Partnership to 32.6%.
+Currently, 1,967,184 Common shares are available under the 20% Limitation.

-As indicated in the earnings per share information in the above table, the issuance of Common Stock upon redemption of the Units is expected to have an anti-dilutive effect on earnings per share compared with paying a portion of the redemption price in cash using borrowed funds.
-Payment of the redemption price in cash in order to comply with the NYSE's 20% Limitation would require the incurrence of additional indebtedness and result in additional interest expense, unless the Company raises funds in a public or private offering for the payment of the redemption price in cash.
+As indicated in the earnings per share information in the above table, the issuance of Common Stock upon redemption of the Units is expected to have an anti-dilutive effect compared with paying a portion of the redemption price in cash using borrowed funds.
+Payment of the redemption price in cash to the extent necessary to comply with the NYSE's 20% Limitation would require the incurrence of additional indebtedness and related interest expense, unless the Company raises funds in a public or private offering for the payment of the redemption price in cash.
 The issuance of Common Stock upon redemption of Units will dilute the voting percentage interests of the existing holders of Common Stock.
 The Common Stock issued upon redemption of Units will not be entitled to preemptive rights.

-PROPOSAL 3: APPROVAL OF AMENDMENT TO SECTION 5.14 OF THE ARTICLES OF INCORPORATION TO AUTHORIZE FORMER BRANCH PARTNERS WHO ARE NON-U.S. PERSONS TO ACQUIRE COMMON STOCK

-Pursuant to the Company's Contribution Agreement with Branch, the Board of Directors is seeking shareholder approval of a proposed amendment to Section 5.14 of the Company's Articles of Incorporation to enable former Branch partners who are Non-U.S. Persons as defined in the Articles of Incorporation (the "Foreign Partners"), to redeem their Units for Common Stock.
+PROPOSAL 3: APPROVAL OF AMENDMENT TO SECTION 5.14 OF THE ARTICLES OF INCORPORATION TO AUTHORIZE FORMER BRANCH PARTNERS WHO ARE NON-U.S. PERSONS TO ACQUIRE COMMON STOCK to Section 5.14 of the Company's Articles of Incorporation to enable former Branch partners who are Non-U.S. Persons as defined in the Articles of Incorporation (the "Foreign Partners"), to redeem their Units for Common Stock.